acsoteldo/Air-Quality-Disparities/README.md

 Over time, PM2.5 levels in developed countries show a decreasing trend, while developing countries may experience either stable or increasing trends due to rapid urbanization and industrialization without adequate pollution control measures.

 ## Vision
 Contribute to a comprehensive understanding of global air quality disparities and provide actionable insights that can help bridge the gap in environmental health between developed and underdeveloped countries.
-By highlighting trends and identifying key factors influencing air quality, the study aims to support the development of targeted policies and interventions that improve air quality and public health outcomes worldwide.
+By highlighting trends and identifying key factors influencing air quality, this report aims to support the development of targeted policies and interventions that improve air quality and public health outcomes worldwide.

 ## Objective
 * Identify any significant changes or patterns in global air quality measurements.